goerz/docs_versions_menu/docs/command.rst

 * Releases should be tagged as e.g. ``v0.1.0`` and deployed to a folder of the same name.
 That is, a lower case letter ``v`` followed by a :PEP:`440`-compatible version identifier.
-* The ``master`` branch should be deployed to a folder ``master``.
+* The ``master`` branch should be deployed to a folder ``master``, respectively ``main`` to a folder ``main`` for projects that `use "main" as the default branch name`_.
 * Any other branch for which documentation is to be deployed should go in a folder matching the branch name.

-By default, the ``index.html`` file will forward to the documentation of the latest public release (excluding pre-releases such as ``v1.0.0-rc1``), or to ``master`` if there have been no public releases.
+By default, the ``index.html`` file will forward to the documentation of the latest public release (excluding pre-releases such as ``v1.0.0-rc1``), or to the default branch (``main`` or ``master``) if there have been no public releases.
 There is no support for an RTD-style "latest"/"stable" folder.
-This is by design: deep-linking to "latest" documentation is a bad practice, as such links easily become invalid when a new version is released.
+This is by
+design: deep-linking to "latest" documentation is a bad practice, as such links easily become invalid when a new version is released.

+.. _use "main" as the default branch name: https://github.blog/changelog/2020-10-01-the-default-branch-for-newly-created-repositories-is-now-main/

 Customization